andrewscheiner/andrewscheiner.github.io/about.md

 title: About Me
 permalink: /about/
 ---
 Hello!
-My name is Andrew Scheiner and thank you for taking the time to check out my website hosted by GitHub pages.
-I am an incoming Technical Account Manager for LinkIt!, an assessment solution software company in New York City.
-I recently graduated from Dickinson College with a B.S. in Computer Science and Data Analytics.
-My experience involves sports analytics, game theory analysis, automated testing, and software development that I have gained through research and internships.
+My name is Andrew Scheiner and thank you for taking the time to check out my website.
+I am a Technical Account Manager for LinkIt!, an assessment solution software company in New York City.
+I grew up in Allentown, PA but I recently moved to Secaucus, NJ for work.
+I also recently graduated from Dickinson College with a B.S. in Computer Science and Data Analytics.
+My experience outside of my current job involves sports analytics, game theory analysis, automated testing, and software development that I have gained through research and work experience.

+#### Role at LinkIt!
+As an Technical Account Manager, I am responsible for solving technical support issues that educators need help with.
+LinkIt! is an everyday educational software solution that educators can use to adminster tests, sync grades, and generate extensive reports on their student's data.
+When technical complications arise, that's where I come in.
+Managing about 40 clients, I help manage rosters, upload data and analysis reports, and respond to any other applicable errors that our educations need assistance to solve.
+While my work mainly deals directly with the LinkIt! platform, I also work heavily with SQL coding and Salesforce, a customer resource management portal.

 #### Technical Background
 During Summer 2022, I completed a data analytics internship for Dickinson's athletics department where I helped analyze data on recruits and the men's basketball team.
 For the past two summers (2023 and 2024), I completed a software development internship at B. Braun Medical working with the R&D Digital Tech department in Allentown.
 My main task at B. Braun was to work on unit testing and code coverage for their DoseTrac© Enterprise software.